beyondthefarewell/beyondthefarewell.github.io/example-ChatGPT.md

 ## Generative AI tools

 Here is an example of asking [ChatGPT-3.5](https://chat.openai.com/), from  [Open AI](https://openai.com/), circa January 2023, for help understanding probate.

-The same question could also be asked to [Google BARD](https://bard.google.com/).
+The same question could also be asked to [Google BARD](https://bard.google.com/) or [Bing Chat](https://chat.bing.com).
-An account is need on each system to interact with them.
+An account is needed on ChatGPT or Bard to interact with them.

 ___
 ### Question